-The choices you make now will impact your future in a powerful and lasting way; do what you can to safeguard yourself and your reputation.
-In this article, you will learn what you need to know regarding these accusations and why you need to contact an experienced San Diego insurance fraud lawyer.
+The choices you make now will impact your future in a powerful and lasting way; do what you can to safeguard yourself and your reputation

-The law covers all types of insurance claims, including auto, life, health, property and more.
+The law covers all types of insurance claims, including auto insurance, life insurance, health insurance, property insurance, and more.
 Although the definition is simple, the law is broad and covers a range of offenses.
 Exaggerating property damage, staging the theft of an insured item, and filing misleading claims are a few examples of what the state can try to prosecute an individual for.

 As an honest citizen, you pay your monthly premiums and only file claims if you’ve experienced a covered event.
 You are likely asking yourself why you should be concerned about insurance fraud.
 The government estimates this crime costs almost $40 billion in lost compensation, and your insurance bill increases each time a scammer plays the system.
 To avoid losing money, insurance companies will often pursue possible fraud cases relentlessly.
 You don’t want to be caught in the crossfire.